 This land use classification is intended for commercial uses that have a more regional draw and may serve residents outside of the immediate area.
 The area included in this classification is located in close proximity to Interstate 40, US Highway 158, and NC Highway 801.
-Uses primarily include retail, restaurants, medical services, and professional offices.
+Uses primarily include retail, restaurants, medical services, and professional offices, and may include residential uses.